 William is a columnist for MailOnline where he employs his candour and wit to write on the etiquette of modern society, from how to correctly write your emails to avoiding disastrous dinner dates.
 He is also frequently quoted in such publications as The Times, the Sun and the Telegraph.
 His first book is the best-selling The Bluffer’s Guide to Etiquette which explores etiquette and decorum at all stages of our lives.

 He is a popular guest on various radio and television programmes including BBC Radio 2’s Steve Wright in the Afternoon, BBC Breakfast, CNN, Sky News and ITV’s This Morning.
 William was also the resident expert on the hit ITV daytime show Let’s Do Lunch with Gino & Mel.

-Since 2018 he co-hosts the hit podcast Help I Sexted My Boss, answering listeners intriguing and unusual dilemmas about everyday life.
+Since 2018 he has co-hosted the hit podcast Help I Sexted My Boss, answering listeners’ intriguing and unusual dilemmas about everyday life.

 William sees that good manners are not just part of a bygone age but are in fact timeless and he strives to make them accessible and comprehensive to everyone.